h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_35_explanation.md

 ### Statement 1: Diagonal Covariance Matrix and Axis-Aligned Contours

 #### Analysis
-For a multivariate normal distribution, the covariance matrix determines the shape, orientation, and size of the probability density contours.
-When the covariance matrix is diagonal (all off-diagonal elements are zero), this means the variables are uncorrelated.
+When a covariance matrix is diagonal (all off-diagonal elements are zero):

-Let's visualize the contours for different types of covariance matrices:
+- The variables are uncorrelated
+- The probability density contours are aligned with the coordinate axes
+- If diagonal elements are equal, contours form circles
+- If diagonal elements are unequal, contours form axis-aligned ellipses
+- When off-diagonal elements are non-zero, contours form tilted ellipses

 ![Diagonal Covariance](../Images/L2_1_35/1_diagonal_covariance.png)